imgeorgiev/imgeorgiev.github.io/projects.md

 ## [Formula Student](http://eufs.eusa.ed.ac.uk)
 For the majority of my time at University, I have been involved with Edinburgh University Formula Student whose aim is to provide undergraduate students with the opportunity to design and build a single-seat racecar for competition and get a bunch of experience along the way.
 My main contribution to that is the founding the Autonomous branch of the team which addressed the new competition format - Formula Student Driverless challenging students to develop a fully autonomous racecar.
 Within a single year, I gathered a team of talented students from the University of Edinburgh with which we developed the self-driving software and attended the Formula Student UK 2018 competition.
 We successfully uploaded our software to the vehicle provided by the competition organisers and completed an autonomous lap.
-Also, I've raised 5-digit figures of funding for the team throughout the years.

 Technically, I have been involved in various parts of the whole car including but not limited to path planning and control using cutting-edge algorithms such as MPPI, landmark SLAMs and VSLAM approaches, state estimation using EKFs and machine learning object extraction via cameras and Lidar.